NHAS/wag/README.md

 `WebServer.<endpoint>.KeyPath`: TLS key for endpoint

 `Authenticators`: Object that contains configurations for the authentication methods wag provides
+`Authenticators.Issuer`: TOTP issuer, the name that will get added to the TOTP app
 `Authenticators.DomainURL`: Full url of the vpn authentication endpoint, required for `webauthn` and `oidc` `Authenticators.DefaultMethod`: String, default method the user will be presented, if not specified a list of methods is displayed to the user (possible values: `webauth`, `totp`, `oidc`)
 `Authenticators.Methods`: String array, enabled authentication methods, e.g ["totp","webauthn","oidc"]